Prinsphield/ELEGANT/README.md

 ## Introduction

 This repo is the pytorch implementation of our [paper](https://arxiv.org/abs/1803.10562).
-ELEGANT is a novel model for transferring multiple face attriutes by exchanging latent encodings.
+ELEGANT is a novel model for transferring multiple face attributes by exchanging latent encodings.
 The model framework is shown below.

 <div align="center">
 <img align="center" src="extra/model.jpg" width="900" alt="model">